opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

+20210809: Added a comment on the use of "specimen" instead of "MaterialSample" in clause 13.4.3 Attribute size / Ilkka

 20210809: PositionalAccuracy -> positional accuracy and VerticalAccuracy -> vertical accuracy in /req/sam-basic/SpatialSample/horizontalPositionalAccuracy-sem and /req/sam-basic/SpatialSample/verticalPositionalAccuracy-sem /Ilkka

 20210809: Added a comment on the strictness of the ObservationCollection sem requirement / Ilkka